Chatsy

-Our breakthrough AI query expansion technology automatically understands user intent, even when they phrase questions differently.
-Learn how we built this game-changing feature.
+AI query expansion technology that understands user intent, even with different phrasing.
+Learn how we built smarter AI agents.

 Chatsy Team